 I decided the door trim needed to be ON the cabinet so I had to make the side of the cabinet look like the wall.
 Or look like it was part of the wall.
-Which meant applying beadboard to the cabinet and patching the seams.
+Which meant applying beadboard to the cabinet.
 My truck was in the shop for 6 days so I couldn’t go get a sheet of beadboard so I used what I had.
 I had scraps.
 So I had a lot of puttying and sanding to add to my to-do list.
+Check out my tutorial on how to hide seams in beadboard!

 Next I added the horizontal piece which filled in the space all the way to the ceiling (almost).